-- Provide a comprehensive and challenging vocational programme in cyber security, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various computer/digital industry contexts. - Offer a robust Foundation Degree programme that is relevant to current practice in the cyber security industry that will allow students to be autonomous and progress onto their chosen trajectory. - Produce graduates who have the ability to critically reflect and learn from their practical and academic experience in a computing context and relate this experience to relevant theory. - Produce graduates who have both subject specific skills (expressive, creative, technical) and professional, interpersonal, business and transferable skills (communication, teamwork, project management) which are key to being employable within the computing/digital industry. - Produce graduates with entrepreneurial ability relevant to the cyber security industry - Produce graduates who have an analytical and reflective understanding of cyber security, its significance, concepts, threats, vulnerabilities and assurance, as well as wider digital subjects in the context of the workplace today and in relation to the wider social and cultural environment.
+Provide a comprehensive and challenging vocational programme in Computer Science, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various computer/digital industry contexts.

+- Offer a robust Foundation Degree programme that is relevant to current practice in the Computer Science industry that will allow students to be autonomous and progress onto their chosen trajectory. - Produce graduates who have the ability to critically reflect and learn from their practical and academic experience in a computing context and relate this experience to relevant theory. - Produce graduates who have both subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable within the computing/digital industry. - Produce graduates with entrepreneurial ability relevant to the computer science industry - Produce graduates who have an analytical and reflective understanding of computer science and wider digital subjects in the context of the workplace today and in relation to the wider social and cultural environment.